 Then, it could have been foreseen that the traffic would be jammed.
 Instead of letting her parents phone for a cab, she ought to have called the taxi herself, then stop arguing with her mother in a very specific Romanian style about who pays for the cab.

-Judging the time based on an unset clock, coming to check-in with only half an hour before and not showing any hurry is simply stupid.
-It’s been a real tour de force for Ozana Oancea to credibly assess and show such an “in time” [ro, blog] approach for her character.
+Judging the time based on an unset clock, coming to check-in only half an hour before, and not showing any hurry is simply stupid.
+It’s been a real tour de force for Ozana Oancea to credibly assess and show such an “in time” approach for her character.

 The things that get the movie started are simply a series of events which in the end underline a more challenging issue, the lack of time and task planning.
-Felicia’s failing to plan truly becomes her planning to fail.
+Felicia’s failure to plan truly becomes her planning to fail.
 How much is her fault and how much her parents’?

 *****END OF SPOILER ALERT*****

-As I started analyzing it from the personal development (time management, NLP) standpoint, I have to mention “Felicia, first of all” is the kind of movie to be watched and analyzed also from the perspective of the Transactional Analysis “please people” driver – if you’re not familiar with the topic, please read here [ro, php] and here [ro, php] and you can do the test for yourself here [ro, doc].
+As I started analyzing it from the personal development (time management, NLP) standpoint, I have to mention “Felicia, first of all” is the kind of movie to be watched and analyzed also from the perspective of the Transactional Analysis “please people” driver.

-I recommend to all of you who start to put questions to yourselves seeing this film to read Eric Berne’s “Games people play” [en, html], translated into Romanian as “Jocuri pentru adulti” [ro, html].
-I also strongly recommend to the producers and the PR consultants to get in touch with the Transactional Analysis Romanian Association [site, yahoogroup] to organize a similar view for the therapists, it would have a huge impact.
+I recommend to all of you who start to put questions to yourselves seeing this film to read Eric Berne’s “Games people play” [en, html], translated into Romanian as “Jocuri pentru adulti”.
+I also strongly recommend to the producers and the PR consultants to get in touch with the Transactional Analysis Romanian Association [site] to organize a similar view for the therapists, it would have a huge impact.